Ramos refuses to retaliate after Lovren jibe

 "When things go well I don't get carried away and my critics won't drag me down.
 The pressure is for those who have been there the longest.
 I don't take it personally."

-Spain manager Luis Enrique has spoken highly of Ramos and the 32 year-old is pleased to receive such backing.
+Spain coach Luis Enrique has spoken highly of Ramos and the 32-year-old is pleased to receive such backing.

 "I'm happy that those who know my dedication to this job are fair," he said.
 "It's gratifying that all the coaches I have had have spoken well about me.